Celebrating Love at Aegis Living

 For their anniversary, the Aegis of Bellevue Life Enrichment and culinary teams threw them a special celebration: Private dinner for two among the intimate atmosphere of the library, bedecked with flowers and candles.
 The pair dined from a personalized menu as they enjoyed table-side music from the community’s music therapist.

 Despite his afflictions with dementia, Bob spent the time recalling memories of meeting Dottie, which he says was the luckiest day of his life.
 He talked about their home on Camano Island and reminisced about the grandkids running about the woods outside the house.

 Making Valentine’s Day special for seniorsIt was truly a magical night for the couple and a chance to show just how much they care for each other.
 Moments like these are immensely special to seniors late in life, but they’re particularly significant to those who, due to dementia, can’t always grasp hold of old memories like the day Bob and Dottie met.

-Many seniors living in assisted living or memory care are widowed or living apart from their life partners.
+Many seniors living in assisted living or memory care communities are widowed or living apart from their life partners.
 As a child or other relative, you may be looking for a special way to make them feel loved and special during Valentine’s Day.
 Consider one of these suggestions: